 Lespedeza is a mat-forming, wiry stemmed, prostrate, freely branched summer annual.
 It has dark green trifoliate (arranged in threes) leaves with three oblong, smooth leaflets.
 Leaflets have parallel veins nearly at right angles to a prominent mid-vein.
 Its leaves have smooth edges and a short spur at the tip of each leaflet.
 Lespedeza has a semi-woody taproot and grows close to the ground, making it difficult to cut with a mower.
 It flowers in late summer with pink to purple, single flowers found in leaf axils on most of the nodes of the main stems.

 Common lespedeza grows well in thin turf and dry, compacted areas.
-To discourage lespedeza’s growth, it is recommended to increase the mowing height and to keep the soil’s pH and fertility at correct levels for the turf grass species.
+To discourage lespedeza’s growth, it is recommended to increase the mowing height and to keep the soil’s pH at correct levels for the turfgrass species.
+Additionally, common lespedeza is associated with soils that have low levels of available nitrogen, making this a more common weed in centipedegrass lawns.
 For more information on growing healthy turfgrass, see HGIC 1201, Fertilizing Lawns; HGIC 1205, Mowing Lawns; and HGIC 1207, Watering Lawns.

 In Lawns: Cultural controls should first be implemented before applying herbicides for lespedeza control.
-However, if after taking steps to modify lawn care techniques, chemical control may still be necessary to further reduce the lespedeza population.
-Herbicides should be carefully chosen according to turf species and all label instructions followed.
+However, if after taking steps to modify lawn care techniques, chemical control may still be necessary to reduce the lespedeza population further.
+Herbicides should be carefully chosen according to turf species, and all label instructions followed.

-A three-way herbicide can be used on bermudagrass, zoysiagrass, centipedegrass, St. Augustinegrass and tall fescue.
-The active ingredients of a three-way herbicide often include the following broadleaf weed killers: 2,4-D, dicamba, and mecoprop (MCPP).
-Examples of three-way herbicides are:
+A three-way broadleaf herbicide can be used on bermudagrass, zoysiagrass, centipedegrass, St. Augustinegrass, and tall fescue.
+The active ingredients of a three-way herbicide typically include the following broadleaf weed killers: 2,4-D, dicamba, and mecoprop (MCPP).
+The dicamba and mecoprop components are more effective for lespedeza control than 2,4-D. Examples of three-way herbicides are:

 - Bonide Weed Beater Lawn Weed Killer Concentrate